Simulator provides an array of features — including single- and multi-step

 If more than one data item is plotted on a scope, then a toggle button will

-appear in the tool bar for each data item (window items 8 and 9).
-Turning one
+appear in the tool bar for each data item (window items 10 and

-of these buttons off will hide the corresponding data item in the scope.
+off will hide the corresponding data item in the scope.
+Hovering over the

-Hovering over the button will display the data item to which the button
+button will display the data item to which the button corresponds.

 8.5.3 Distribution Scopes